 - Facetime with family.
+Video chatting is one of my favorite fun free things to do, especially with the kids!
 Catch up with distant family and friends via Facetime when boredom or bad weather kicks in.

 - Do DIY manis & pedis and have a spa night.
 My daughters love getting their toenails painted.
 I think I’ll wait a little longer until I let them paint mine in return though 😉

 - Teach your kids old school string games.
 You know what I’m talking about – using a loop of string to do intricate weaving and whatnot that sometimes required a friend to throw a hand in there to help out.
 Check out some string games here.